 Employability flexibility is defined as the ability of employers to make changes on where, when and the total amount of time that employees can devote or spend on work-related activities (Hill, 2018).
-This definition indicates that work schedule flexibility give the management the schedule arrangement paradigm as human resource strategy they use to motivate, attract and retain their skilled and experienced employees.
+This definition indicates that work schedule flexibility gives the management the schedule arrangement paradigm as human resource strategy they use to motivate, attract and retain their skilled and experienced employees.
 Employer has the discretion on how to structure and coordinate working environment in order to ask for, and get, high levels of commitment from the worker.
-According to Grzywacz et al (2016) work schedule flexibility is defined as the extent to which employers are capable to make choices to organize and arrange the key feature of jobs in an organization.
+According to Grzywacz et al., (2016) work schedule flexibility is defined as the extent to which employers are capable to make choices to organize and arrange the key feature of jobs in an organization.
 In their 2017 work Pruchno and al define work schedule flexibility as a model of working in which the workers are able to have control over hours they wish to work within a given time.
 The definition can be deduced in the sense that it is both organisation and employee oriented because it offers a chance to the employees to improve their commitment to work through rearranging and organizing their work schedule the time they make spend at work to complete the assigned work which in result propels both personal and organisational achievement.
 Again, work schedule flexibility is the reciprocal self-serving contract between the employer and the employees as a way of enhancing commitment towards organizational objectives and goals.
 Flexi-time is thus a working arrangement between the employer and the employee in which the employer and the employee agree to schedule their work with a view of attaining benefits for both.
 From the study conducted by Coenen and Kok (2014) it was determined that flexi-time has a positive significant relationship toward employees and organizations through enhancement of the job satisfaction and reduction on turnover intention in the related organization.
 In flexi-time schedule arrangement, the employer offers an alternative time that the employees can choose for their working day, and a certain number of hours that the employee is expected to work.
 Compressed work week may be defined as that scheduling arrangement in which the time needed to complete a particular task is significantly slashed.
 This implies that instead of timing that may extend to one week, tasks are compacted to two or three days (Wheatley, 2016).

 Employees’ Commitment

 Meyer & Allen 1991 while defining the commitment said that it is a state of being involved in a relationship with an organization.
 This relationship determines the action of the employee, whether to either remain or quit the company.
 This is the operational definition for this study.
 The feature falls in a working relationship context whereby relationships, for example that between the employee and the line manager, may impact on commitment (Randall, 1990).
 In some literature it has been argued that this working relationship can either enhanced or drained organizational commitment.
 Hence it is important as variable to be considered when studying employee commitment in the work- place.
-That there are other definitions of organisational Commitment; Porter et al (1991) defined it as a state wherein the employee feel that he /she belong to the organisation and would want to remain with the employer, he /she has an identification with the employer’s vision and values of the organisation, there is want to invest extra effort.
+That there are other definitions of organisational Commitment; Porter et al., (1991) defined it as a state wherein the employee feel that he /she belong to the organisation and would want to remain with the employer, he /she has an identification with the employer’s vision and values of the organisation, there is want to invest extra effort.
 According to O’Reilly (1989), employee commitment can be defined as an individual’s psychological bond with a firm; this includes job identification, organizational allegiance and organisational citizenship.

-In general there are several forms of employee commitment.
+In general, there are several forms of employee commitment.

 Affective Commitment